pietervdvn/MapComplete/Docs/Layers/ghost_bike.md

-The question is  *Whom is remembered by this ghost bike?<span class='question-subtext'><br/>Please respect privacy - only fill out the name if it is widely published or marked on the cycle.
-Opt to leave out the family name.</span>*
+The question is  *Whom is remembered by this ghost bike?*

 This rendering asks information about the property  [name](https://wiki.openstreetmap.org/wiki/Key:name)